Harshjerry/Harshjerry/README.md

 ## What I'm doing right now

-- Running observability for IRL's Quantum Infrastructure across bare-metal Kubernetes and multi-tenant Cloud
+- Running observability for IBM Research Lab's Quantum Infrastructure across bare-metal Kubernetes and multi-tenant Cloud
 - Built a log-cost analysis platform driving **$1.3M+ annualized** savings
 - Cut MTTD by 35% with a unified Sysdig + OpenTelemetry + Jaeger pipeline
 - Shipping Terraform GitOps (Atlantis) that killed config drift by 40%, with zero-downtime rollouts and 99.99% uptime